Cause Opens for Nicholas Black Elk, Holy Man of the Lakota

 Nicholas Black Elk (1863-1950) is most widely known thanks to Black Elk Speaks, John G. Neihardt’s English-language biographical work that covers his life up to his early 20s and focuses on the Lakota way of life that Black Elk had lived in his youth.

 The famous book, however, leaves out the vast majority of how Nicholas Black Elk, who embraced the Catholic faith in 1904, recounted his life to Neihardt in the 1930s.
-Black Elk became an energetic Catholic catechist, retaining Lakota practices that harmonized with his Catholic faith and setting aside others, such as healing ceremonies.
+Black Elk became an energetic Catholic catechist, retaining those Lakota practices that harmonized with his Catholic faith.
 He shared the Gospel to Native and non-Native people, often using his Two Roads pictorial catechism, until his death Aug.
 17, 1950.

 Jesuit Father Michael Steltenkamp, author of Nicholas Black Elk: Medicine Man, Missionary and Mystic and Black Elk: Holy Man of the Oglala, interviewed numerous Jesuit and Lakota contemporaries of Nicholas Black Elk, gaining a vastly more complete portrait of Black Elk’s path of holiness.